Car running costs on the rise

 When it comes to buying a new car there are many factors to consider, some driven by emotion and others by numbers and specifications.
 For most motorists the deal-breaker is cost, something that extends beyond the purchase price and fuel consumption.
 The real-world cost of owning a car can be broken down into running costs (the cost of driving and maintaining your vehicle) and standing costs (what it costs to own, register and insure your vehicle).

 For this year’s annual Driving Your Dollars survey we looked at the running and standing costs of 139 vehicles over 14 categories.
-The results for some of the cheapest models in each category are shown on the following pages.
+The results for some of the cheapest models in each category are shown below.

 We found that the overall average cost of ownership has gone up by 0.8 per cent to $209.50 per week.
 The primary reason is higher fuel prices and government fees, slightly dampened by reduced car loan interest rates.
 The biggest cost increase is in the Large Car category, which now costs on average $11.10 per week more than last year.
 Only two classes – Light and Small SUVs – saw some dollars shaved from their average running costs.